wulechuan/wulechuan-css-stylus-themes-for-htmls-via-markdowns/ReadMe.md

 ### Are CSS Selectors Wrapped Safely?

-Well, for the generated css files, there are two set of them.
+Well, for the generated css files, there are two sets of them.
 One is wrapped version, the other is non-wrapped version.

 For wrapped, I mean css selectors like `a`, `ul`, `table`, `pre`, etc. are wrapped under a class name.
 By default the class name is `.markdown-article`.

-> You can customize the class name differently for each and every scenario easily, in the source `.styl` file.
+> You can customize the class name differently for each and every scenario easily, in the corresponding `.styl` file.

-So for example, in the generated css file, you get css rules like these:
+So in the generated css file, you get css rules like these:

 ```css
 .markdwon-article a     { /* declarations */ }